veliovgroup/Meteor-Files/docs/gridfs-integration.md

 }
 ```

-#### Store and serve from GridFS
+##### Store and serve files from GridFS

-Next thing we need to do is to add `onAfterUpload` and `interceptDownload` hooks that would move
-file to GridFS once it's uploaded and to serve file from GridFS once it's requested:
+Add `onAfterUpload` and `interceptDownload` hooks that would move file to GridFS once it's uploaded, and serve file from GridFS on request:

 ```javascript
   onAfterUpload(image) {